-National investigation into NHS mental health scandals after Independent exposes
+National investigation into NHS mental health scandals after Independent exposés

 The public inquiry will now have powers to compel former staff of the Essex mental health trust to come forward with evidence.

-Melanie Leahy, whose son Matthew Leahy died in 2012 whilst an inpatient in an essex mental health hospital: “Today’s announcement marks the start of the next chapter in our mission to find out how our loved ones could be so badly failed by those who were meant to care for them.
+Melanie Leahy, whose son Matthew Leahy died in 2012 whilst an inpatient in an Essex mental health hospital: “Today’s announcement marks the start of the next chapter in our mission to find out how our loved ones could be so badly failed by those who were meant to care for them.

 “I welcome today’s long overdue government announcement, and I look forward to working with the inquiry team as they look to shape their terms of reference.
 I would like to thank all of those who have supported and joined our campaign over the years, from the other families who have shown bravery in sharing their stories, to the other campaigners and politicians who have backed us, and my legal team at Hodge Jones & Allen.